- As low as $354/Night

 - Approximately 1100 square feet

-Bring the whole family to our gorgeous Myrtle Beach condo with everything you could need!
-If you're looking for a calming beach escape, look no further with a peaceful golf course overlook, close by beach access, and all the entertainment Myrtle Beach offers for a memorable hideaway!
+Bring the whole family to our handsome Myrtle Beach condo with everything you could need!
+If you're looking for a calming beach escape, look no further with a relaxing golf course overlook, close by beach access, and all the entertainment Myrtle Beach offers for a memorable hideaway!

 Our top-floor condo includes a balcony with lush golf course overlooks where you can soak up the sun in blissful tranquility.
 We have 3 intelligent TVs, one in each bedroom and the living room, and board games to keep everybody entertained throughout your stay.
 To sleep, we have a king bed in the master bedroom, a bunk bed and a single bed in the second bedroom, and plenty of space in the living room to sleep an additional guest.